 SWAMI PREMANANDA – HIS LIFE

-From a very young age, Swami Premananda has totally devoted his life to spirituality.
-He has always expressed his spiritual aspiration through service to anyone requesting his help and especially to the poorest in society.
+From a very young age Swami Premananda totally devoted his life to spirituality.
+He always expressed his spiritual aspiration through service to anyone requesting his help and especially to the poorest and most disadvantaged in society.

-Born into a simple merchant family in Matale, Sri Lanka, in 1951, Prem Kumar (later known as Swami Premananda) as a child showed signs that he was destined for a spiritual life.
-By the age of 17, Prem Kumar made the conscious decision to dedicate his entire life to serving humanity, helping people in their mental distress and physical poverty.
-He further stated that his goal is to show the existence of God to as many as he possibly could in his lifetime.
-He became a monk (sannyasin) and from then on he was called Swami Premananda – Prema means pure love and Ananda means divine joy.
+Prem Kumar (later known as Swami Premananda) was born into a simple merchant family in Matale, Sri Lanka, in 1951.
+By the age of 17, Prem Kumar made the unusual decision to dedicate his entire life to serving humanity, by helping people in their mental distress and physical poverty.
+He further stated that his goal was to show the existence of God to as many as he possibly could in his lifetime.
+He became a monk and from then on he was called Swami Premananda – Prema means pure love and Ananda means divine joy.

-More and more people were drawn to Swami Premananda.
-People in distress came to him for guidance and genuine spiritual aspirants gathered around him.
+As the years went by more and more people were drawn to Swami Premananda.
+People in all kinds of distress came to him for guidance and help and genuine spiritual aspirants gathered around him.
+He solved many people’s problems and cured their illnesses.
 In 1972 he started his first Ashram in Matale.
 He also started to take care of homeless and unwanted children in this Ashram.
 People from all walks of life came there to enjoy the spiritual environment.
 He was invited all over the world and toured the United Kingdom three times and visited Singapore, Malaysia and The Philippines.

-In 1983 Sri Lanka was rocked by ethnically motivated attacks and riots.
-As he stood for peace and unity, Swami Premananda was a prime target for troublemakers and the beautiful Ashram was burnt to the ground.
-Therefore, Swami Premananda, accompanied by some of the devotees and children from the orphanage, came to India.
-He settled down in Trichy and soon started a new Ashram near the small village of Fathimanagar, Tamil Nadu.
-In 1989 the Ashram was officially inaugurated in the presence of many spiritual leaders and was called “Sri Premananda Ashram”.
+In 1983 Sri Lanka was rocked by ethnic riots.
+As he always advocated peace and unity, Swami Premananda was a prime target for troublemakers and the beautiful Ashram was firebombed and burnt to the ground.
+Subsequently, Swami Premananda, accompanied by some of the devotees and children from the orphanage, came to India.
+He settled down in Trichy and soon started a new Ashram near Tiruchirappalli (Trichy), Tamil Nadu.
+In 1989 the Indian Ashram was officially inaugurated in the presence of many spiritual leaders from all over South India and was called “Sri Premananda Ashram”.
 Over the next five years the Ashram flourished.
-Several hundred destitute children were living and studying in the Ashram.
 Thousands used to visit the Ashram on weekends to have a private interview with Swami Premananda and listen to his spiritual discourses.
-He solved their problems and cured many people.
-An increasing number of spiritual seekers from India and western countries came to live in the Ashram and do service, finding in Swami Premananda their guide towards self-realization.
+Several hundreds of destitute children were living and studying in the Ashram free of cost.
+An increasing number of spiritual seekers from India and abroad came, finding their spiritual master and guide towards Self-realization in Swami Premananda.